-3.3.1 Maori Wards
+3.3.1 Māori Wards

-The Local Electoral Act 2001 also gives the Council the ability to establish separate Wards for Maori electors.
+The Local Electoral Act 2001 also gives the Council the ability to establish separate Wards for Māori electors.
 The Council may resolve to create separate Maori Wards or conduct a poll on the matter, or the community may demand a poll.
 A petition of five percent of electors can require the Council to conduct a poll.

-In the 2018/19 Representation Review Council considered whether or not to establish Maori wards, but did not make a decision.
+In the 2018/19As part of the 2022 Representation Review Council created two Māori wards. considered whether or not to establish Maori wards, but did not make a decision.
 For now this means Council will not establish Maori Wards.

-3.3.2 Community Boards
+3.3.2 Community Boards16

-The Rangitikei District Council has two Community Boards - the Taihape Community Board and the Ratana Community Board, both part of the initial arrangements for the District when established in 1989.
-These boards are currently constituted under s.
-49 of the LGA 2002 to14:
+The Rangitīkei District Council has two Community Boards - the Taihape Community Board and the Rātana Community Board, both part of the initial arrangements for the District when established in 1989.
+These boards are currently constituted under s.49 of the LGA 2002 to17: